phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 ```

 ### Volt extensions
-With extensions the developer has more flexibility to extend the template engine, and override the compilation of a​ specific instruction, change the behavior of an expression or operator, add functions/filters, and more.
+With extensions the developer has more flexibility to extend the template engine, and override the compilation of a specific instruction, change the behavior of an expression or operator, add functions/filters, and more.
 The class below allows to use any PHP function in [Volt](https://docs.phalcon.io/latest/en/volt):

 ```php
 class PhpFunctionExtension